1jour1vin

 Wine rated (2023 guide) 94/100

-It has a waxy character, with notes of dried apple and pear and a slight hint of cedar.
+It has a waxy character, with notes of dried apple and pear, and a subtle hint of cedar.
 It is medium-bodied, with a creamy texture and a savory finish.
 Balanced and slightly oily, it remains lively.
-Wild fermentation.
+Natural fermentation.
 Roussanne, Marsanne, and Viognier.
 Screw cap.
 Ready to drink now.

 1JOUR1VIN PRICE